Godalming College

-Godalming College is a sixth form college, situated in Godalming, 31 mi south-west of London and five miles from Guildford, Surrey.
-The college had been consistently oversubscribed in years prior to 2010.
+Godalming College is a sixth form college, in Godalming, 31 mi south-west of London and five miles from Guildford, Surrey.
+The college had been consistently oversubscribed in years prior to 2010 and has been considered to be one of the best state colleges in the UK.
 It is the successor to Godalming Grammar School, a state grammar school.
-The college retained its 'outstanding' Ofsted status in a December 2019 inspection.

 Academic standings

 In 2020, Godalming College had a 99.8% pass rate, 67.6% of exam entrants attained grades within the A* to B boundary.
 In the same year, 100 percent pass rates were achieved in all BTEC courses, with 67.2% of BTEC entrants attaining grades within the Distinction to Distinction* boundary.

+Ofsted

+The college retained its 'outstanding' Ofsted status in the December 2019 and November 2024 inspections.

+The latest report took place on 20-21 November 2024 was in the form of a short inspection, before that a full inspection took place 3-6 December 2019.

 Design Awards

 In 2000, the newly completed building achieved the Best New Building Award in the Godalming Trust Civic Design Awards.
 Since then, three new blocks have been built, including a library block, sports hall and a performing arts building.